Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 Analog food thermometers are mechanical type thermometers consisting of a dial that points to a printed temperature range as the display.
 The dial is connected to a bimetallic strip, the sensing part, that bends to an amount depending on the temperature it is exposed to.

 Below are some examples of food thermometers with analog displays (dial-type food thermometers):

 The stem thermometer is usually used for thick foods.
 How to use the bimetallic stem thermometer?
 When using the stem, there is a small dimple, an indicator which means we need to insert it up to that point.
 Usually, 2 inches deep.

-For the refrigerator or freezer thermometer, as the name implies, it is a thermometer that is placed inside a cooler or chiller.
+The refrigerator or freezer thermometer, as the name implies, it is a thermometer that is placed inside a cooler or chiller.
 It is hung inside the entrance of a cooler or chiller.

 Digital Food thermometer

-Digital thermometers are thermometers that is electronically powered, usually by a battery.
+Digital food thermometers are thermometers that are electronically powered, usually by a battery.
 It can display a higher resolution or number of decimal points.
 It can be a stemmed type where the display and sensor are in one casing or a probe type where the display and probe are extended by a cable and can be detached.
 In a more advanced digital thermometer, it is Bluetooth capable which is wireless.

 Higher accuracy and sensitivity are two of the advantages of digital thermometers.
 Higher sensitivity means it can easily detect and display the temperature reading almost instantly.

 The sensors commonly used for digital food thermometers are the thermocouple wires.
 It consists of 2 dissimilar wires that are welded together and, when exposed to a different temperature generate an emf or voltage that has an equivalent temperature reading.